-Focus Room
+BIST Movements & Steps Actions and Interventions Verbal Warning Student is told they are making a poor choice.
+Given opportunity to correct their behavior.
+Student is given verbal warning by teacher to correct problem behavior.
+Safe Seat Teacher assigns a think sheet and process with the student Student did not correct behavior after warning.
+Moved to Safe Seat in classroom as alternate seating to help better student's behavior.
+Teacher will log it into Infinite Campus as a BIST movement.
+Student will remain in the safe seat until processing with the teacher.
+Buddy Room Teacher will contact Buddy Room teacher to notify students is on the way and reason.
+Student proved unsuccessful in Safe Seat and moved to Buddy Room in nearby/team teacher's classroom.
+Student must process with classroom teacher Phone call is made to parent/guardian by the sending teacher. within 48 hours of BIST Movement before they may re-enter the classroom environment.
+Teacher will log it into Infinite Campus as a BIST movement.

-The purpose of the Focus room is to keep learners engaged in school in situations which might otherwise result in an out-of-school suspension.
-The focus room process is a highly structured class situation allowing learners an environment to recover from situations in which a learner's presence in their classroom may not be appropriate, including, but not limited to: conflict, the influence of substances, or disruptive behavior.

-- Student proved unsuccessful in Buddy Room and moved to Recovery Room - Student must process with classroom teacher within 48 hours of BIST Movement before they may re-enter the classroom environment.

-Teacher will contact Focus Room supervisor to notify students is on the way and reason.
+Focus Room Facilitator will create a Success Plan after multiple BIST movements with student, guardian, and teacher(s) input.
+Focus Room The purpose of the Focus room is to keep learners engaged in school in situations which might otherwise result in an out-of-school suspension.
+The focus room process is a highly structured class situation allowing learners an environment to recover from situations in which a learner's presence in their classroom may not be appropriate, including, but not limited to: conflict, the influence of substances, or disruptive behavior. - Student proved unsuccessful in Buddy Room and moved to Recovery Room - Student must process with classroom teacher within 48 hours of BIST Movement before they may re-enter the classroom environment.
+Teacher will contact Focus Room Facilitator to notify students is on the way and reason.
 Teacher will provide work for the student to complete in the focus room.
 Focus Room supervisor will create a Success Plan after multiple BIST movements with student, guardian, and teacher(s) input.

-Office Referral

-Teacher will issue an office referral.

-- 1. Student's problem behavior (Level 1) has continued or commits a Level 2, 3 or 4 offense. - 2.
-Administrative personnel will call parents/guardians. - 3.
+Office Referral Teacher will issue an office referral.
+Student's problem behavior (Level 1) has continued or commits a Level 2, 3 or 4 offense.
+Administrative personnel will call parents/guardians.
 Admin team will Follow Code of Conduct to determine consequence.